leifan8440/minibot-wow/README.md

 ### PATH

 `Path` is the virtual unit containing a sequence of [Waypoints](#waypoint).
 By default, the character runs from the first waypoint to the last where the path is "terminated".
+By default, character movement between waypoints or any targets are based on **Navmesh smart navigation**.
+You can manually disable it by adding `is_direct` [Common Properties](#common-property) or when map packs are not loaded correctly.

 The entire navigation logics have been partially discussed among the above sections, but we will summarize them here as below.

 - When the Bot is started, the current [Path Group](#path-group) is confirmed according to the "State" configurations on panel.
 - The first `Path` in the current [Path Group](#path-group) is selected as the current one the character runs on.